sungnga/react-colors-app/README.md

   - Create a stateful color picker component: ColorPickerForm.js
   - Being rendered in NewPaletteForm.js component
 - Style ColorPickerForm.js
-- Add PaletteMetaForm.js component and dialog
+- Add PaletteMetaForm.js component and Dialog
   - Being rendered in PaletteFormNav.js component
   - Use the Material UI Dialog library
   - The 'Save Palette Name' button is now in the Dialog
   - Move the TextValidator, ValidatorForm, componentDidMount, and handleChange to here
+- Style PaletteMetaForm.js and the Dialog

 ## Libraries Used
 ---------------